 There are also plenty of opportunities for outdoor recreation here, including along the Brazos River, the Bosque River, Lake Waco and the Lake Waco Wetlands.
 If you’d rather sample the local flavors, there are several popular breweries, two wineries, a distillery and a food truck park worth checking out.

+The next trip from Houston was to a stake called Kileen.
 Located in central Texas, around 190 miles away from Houston, Killeen is the home of the Fort Hood military base.

 For those with an interest in military history, the 1st Cavalry Division Museum and the 3rd Armored Cavalry Museum are must-see attractions.
 There are also plenty of opportunities for outdoor recreation in Killeen, including three public golf courses and two lakes ideal for swimming, fishing, boating and more.